Originally Posted by corey ichigen hess on January 26, 2015

 "As I step slowly along to the sounds of running water, My wandering gaze catches the traces of flying birds."*

-In this quiet inquiry, finding out for myself what the body needed, my perception shifted from one of exterior orientation to that of interior orientation.
+In this quiet inquiry, finding out for myself what the body needed, my perception shifted more from one of exterior orientation to that of interior orientation.
 I began to find that if I really got into my body, my perception of what was in my body would extend to the environment around me.
 So, the trees, the cemetery walls, the kyudo targets, the sounds, they all seem to come from inside of my body.
 So going inward with my attention, my consciousness imploded to everything around me.
 What was inside of my body became what had been outside.
-It is truly being lived through by a greater power, a true source.
-This is difficult to explain.
+Embodying this is truly being lived through by a greater power, a true source.
+This is not easily explained, but I encourage everyone to discover it themselves.

-My goal of writing about it is not to give the reader some idea of how it should be to be in the body, but rather to inspire her to find out for herself what it is that is holding her up, what is this basic life energy which is expressing itself through our form.
+My goal of writing about this is not to give the reader some idea of how one should be in the body, but rather to inspire her to find out for herself what it is that is holding her up, what is this basic life energy which is expressing itself through our form.
 My hope is that the reader become fascinated with this process.
-In my work these days I am attempting to help people find incredible joy with life.
+In my work and life these days I am attempting to help people find a different kind of in life.
 What the Japanese call yugyòzanmai: oneness with the principle of cosmic play.
 Can they fall in love with exploring who and what it is that is walking around?
 I am trying to silently communicate this state of mind to each client with my work.
 I hope to get them to take the time to explore what it is that is holding our bodies up, because it is not our muscles.

 Our bodies are great teachers.
 They are showing us at every moment how to awaken to life if we can just listen.
 Each person has his/her own process to discover this.
 It is a profoundly rebellious and independent endeavor.
 Not for the weak at heart.
 It is really giving up, and seeing what was there all the time.
 Most important qualities are to be honest, curious, and courageous.
 Thanks for reading!
 I hope this encourages one or two people to go out and explore.
-Lots of love to all of you.
-Please forgive my unskillful words.
+You can do it.
+Thanks for reading.
+Comments and questions welcome.

 *Zen Sand: The Book of Capping Phrases for Koan Practice (Nanzan Library of Asian Religion and Culture) Paperback – July 30, 2010 by Victor Sogen Hori (Compiler)